Once dismissed as a footballing backwater, the CONCACAF region has become a talent goldmine in recent years.

-A product of the esteemed FC Dallas youth academy, Weston McKennie has been one of the United States’ most important players for a few years now — with six goals to his name from just 19 senior caps — and, at club level, his stock his only rising.
+A product of the esteemed FC Dallas youth academy, Weston McKennie has been one of the United States’ most important players for a few years now — with seven goals to his name from just 24 senior caps — and, at club level, his stock his only rising.

 Schalke were an absolute disaster toward the end of the 2019/20 Bundesliga season but McKennie still managed three goals following the return of play in May, while he produced the fourth-highest number of chances (17) among Schalke players throughout the campaign and averaged a healthy 36.05 passes and 1.17 take-ons per 90 minutes.
 At the other end of the pitch, McKennie also made 38 tackles and 46 interceptions in 28 Bundesliga appearances.

-McKennie has since taken his broad skillset to Juventus, where he now gets to learn from one of the game’s greatest, Andre Pirlo.
+McKennie has since taken his broad skillset to Juventus, where he had a season to learn from one of the game’s greatest, Andre Pirlo.

 Attacking midfield: Giovanni Reyna (Borussia Dortmund)